 "The first step was to bring people together and jumpstart the conversation in our communities.
 Now, it’s time to build on that success by promoting proven strategies to prevent falls in our homes, our businesses and our communities, all year long," Laubert added.

 Decreased muscle mass, vision and hearing decline, medical conditions and joint pain are some of the age-related changes that can increase falls risks.
 However, minor changes to the three H's - home, health and habits - can offset these risk factors:

-About STEADY U Ohio –STEADY U Ohio is a comprehensive falls prevention initiative led by Governor John Kasich and the Ohio Department of Aging, and supported by Ohio government and state business partners to strengthen existing falls prevention activities, identify opportunities for new initiatives and coordinate a statewide educational campaign to bring falls prevention to the forefront of planning for individuals, families, health care providers, business and community leaders and all Ohioans.
+About STEADY U Ohio –STEADY U Ohio is a comprehensive falls prevention initiative led by the Ohio Department of Aging, and supported by Ohio government and state business partners to strengthen existing falls prevention activities, identify opportunities for new initiatives and coordinate a statewide educational campaign to bring falls prevention to the forefront of planning for individuals, families, health care providers, business and community leaders and all Ohioans.
 Visit www.steadyu.ohio.gov.

 2018 “10 Million Steps to Prevent Falls” Community Partners